 Caring for the whole of creation is core to the work of the Church as a whole.
 It is one of the spotlights in our Diocesan Life Together vision, as well as being named as one of the Anglican five marks of mission.

-As a Diocese we have made a commitment to be carbon neutral by 2030, agreed by Diocesan synod in 2020 and in line with the national Church of England commitment.
+As a Diocese we have made a commitment to integrate principles of carbon reduction into all aspects of Diocesan activity by 2030, agreed by Diocesan synod in 2020 and in line with the national Church of England commitment.
 We are also working on broader environmental commitments through the Eco Church Award scheme.
 We were awarded our Bronze Eco-Diocese award in February 2021 and are now working towards Silver.

 We see the environment as underpinning all Christian mission and ministry.
 As we share Good News against the backdrop of climate and nature crises, we need to be able to express the hope that our faith in Christ brings, and how it enables us to move beyond despair to action.
 We also need to consider the negative impact that climate changes has on the world’s poorest, sometimes called ‘climate justice.’
 Human concerns too drive us to care for the home that feeds us.
 This means that the environment is not one competing priority among many but the backdrop to all our concerns.